 Here is an illustration to show you the returns from a Rs 30,000 p.m. five-year SIP in a popular hybrid fund.
 As you can see, with a Rs 30,000 monthly investment, you are able to plan for your break in a five-year window.

 Note: Estimation is based on historical return of the funds and done to facilitate informed decision making for investors.
 Actual results may vary.

 If you are going on a long break (say one or more years), you can draw a monthly income from your mutual fund corpus.
-During your break, you may pause your long-term SIPs and start drawing a monthly income through an SWP (systematic withdrawal plan) from your investment corpus to support your monthly expenses during the break.
+During your break, you may pause your long-term SIPs and start drawing a monthly income through a Systematic Withdrawal Plan (SWP) from your investment corpus to support your monthly expenses during the break.

 It’s always good to be prepared for the worst.
 Buying term and health policies is highly recommended before taking a break from your job.
 Having an emergency fund is another aspect.
 An emergency Fund is a saviour during emergencies that you haven’t planned for and cannot be covered by either your insurance or your investment for the break.
 If you don’t have this already, start investing for it along with your investment for the break.

 Taking a break from your regular life is important.
 While a lot of us want it, few end up taking it.
 If you are serious about taking one in future, planning your finances and investing for the break becomes a necessity.
 When you do not work, your investment will work for you!